 4 Reasons Why First Time Guests Are Not Joining Your Church

-As a church leader, you’re bound to notice when there are some new faces in the pews on Sunday.
-From college students who attend your Sunday afternoon Mass, to families with young children who stay near the back in case their toddler acts up, you get all sorts of people coming through the doors.
-However, the more important question you need to ask yourself is: are they coming back?
+As a Catholic parish staff member, you’re bound to notice when there are some new faces in the pews on Sunday.
+From college students who attend your Sunday afternoon Mass, to families with young children who stay near the back in case their toddler acts up, you get a variety of people coming through the doors.
+Do you think they are coming back?

 There’s an old saying that goes, “You can’t promote your church as the best, if the bathrooms are consistently dirty.”
 Put simply, you can spend hours promoting your parish using multiple communication vehicles, compelling images, social media posts, and content on your website.
 But if your parish isn’t living up to the hype, it’s not going to help you.
 Ensure your parish is truly meeting the needs of you members by auditing your church and adjusting if necessary.